KVR Developer Challenge 2012

 - Frequency shifting up to ±5000 Hz.

-- Optional LFO with five waveforms.
+- Optional LFO with five waveforms and Sync to Host option.

 - Four frequency ranges, three mix modes.